HTTPArchive/almanac.httparchive.org/src/content/en/2020/caching.md

 Caching is an incredibly powerful feature that allows browsers, proxies and other intermediaries (such as CDNs) to store web content and serve it to end users.
 The performance benefits of this are significant, since it reduces round trip times and minimizes costly network requests.

-Caching is also a very complex topic, and one that is often left until late in the development cycle (due to requirements to see the very latest version of a site while it is still being designed), then being added in at the last minute.
+Caching is also a very complex topic, and one that is often left until late in the development cycle (due to requirements by site developers to see the very latest version of a site while it is still being designed), then being added in at the last minute.
 Additionally, caching rules are often defined once and then never changed, even as the underlying content on a site changes.
 Frequently a default value is chosen without careful consideration.

 To correctly cache objects, there are numerous HTTP response headers that can convey freshness as well as validate cached entries, and `Cache-Control` directives provide a tremendous amount of flexibility and control.

-Many object types and content that are typically considered to be uncacheable can actually be cached (remember: *cache as much as you can!*) and many objects are cached for too short a period of time, requiring repeated requests and revalidation (remember: cache for as long as you can!).However, website developers should be cautious about the additional opportunities for mistakes that come with over-caching content.
+Many object types and content that are typically considered to be uncacheable can actually be cached (remember: *cache as much as you can!*) and many objects are cached for too short a period of time, requiring repeated requests and revalidation (remember: *cache for as long as you can!*).
+However, website developers should be cautious about the additional opportunities for mistakes that come with over-caching content.

-If the site is intended to be served through a CDN, additional opportunities for caching at the CDN to reduce server load and provide faster response to end-users should be considered, along with the related risks of accidentally caching private information.
+If the site is intended to be served through a CDN, additional opportunities for caching at the CDN to reduce server load and provide faster response to end-users should be considered, along with the related risks of accidentally caching private information, such as cookies.

 However, 'powerful' and 'complex' do not imply 'difficult' - like most everything else, caching is controlled by rules which can be defined fairly easily to provide the best mix of cacheability and privacy.
-Regularly auditing your site to ensure that cacheable resources are cached appropriately is recommended, and tools like [Lighthouse](https://developers.google.com/web/tools/lighthouse) and [REDbot](https://redbot.org/) do an excellent job of helping to simplify such an analysis.
+Regularly auditing your site to ensure that cacheable resources are cached appropriately is recommended, and tools like [Lighthouse](https://developers.google.com/web/tools/lighthouse) do an excellent job of helping to simplify such an analysis.